Historical Markers in Carbon County, Montana

 Carbon County Timeline

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Carbon County, Montana.
+This timeline provides a condensed summary of the historical journey of Carbon County, Montana.

 - 1865 - Carbon County established as an original county of the Montana Territory.